kubaracek/Smasnug-Notes/Readme.md

 # Smasnug Notes – Run Samsung Notes on Windows

-Use **Samsung Notes** on your **Windows PC** with Smasnug Notes, a lightweight launcher that enables Samsung Notes functionality by temporarily modifying your system to resemble a **Samsung Galaxy Book**.
+Run **Samsung Notes** on your **Windows PC** with Smasnug Notes, a lightweight launcher that enables Samsung Notes functionality by temporarily modifying your system to resemble a **Samsung Galaxy Book**.
 This allows Samsung Notes to bypass its device restrictions.

 ## How to Run Samsung Notes on Windows